Star Alliance International Co - GuruFocus.com

-WESTLAKE VILLAGE, CA / ACCESSWIRE / December 6, 2022 / Star Alliance International Corp.
-(OTC PINK:STAL) ("Star") is pleased to attach below a link to our latest Company informational presentation.
+WESTLAKE VILLAGE, CA / ACCESSWIRE / December 8, 2022 / Star Alliance International Corp.
+(OTC PINK:STAL) is excited to confirm that our Genesis system not only extracts gold from raw oxide and refractory ore and tailings and following extensive testing also extracts precious metals from coal tailings.

-Richard Carey, Chairman of Star commented, "We felt it was important to give our shareholders an update and full understanding of everything that has been happening with your Company.
-We are working diligently to complete the new financing necessary for our business growth."
+The use of our system at tailing mounds from both closed or still operating goldmines, and now also from coal mining tailings adds even more value to our technology.
+We expect to extract significant minerals from coal tailings including gold and other precious metals.

-Weverson Correia, CEO of Star commented, "The business presentation link that we have provided below, will give you some clear insights on our future plans and growth.
-Adding shareholder value is, as always, our driving force."
+Mining tailings are the materials left over after the process of separation of the valuable fraction of minerals from the uneconomic fraction of the mineral extracted from the ore.
+The cleanup of tailings is a worldwide problem.
+Our environmentally safe system allows us to reprocess these tailings to produce, in most instances, more valuable fractions than were originally obtained using the old extraction processes.
+Our ground-breaking technology will also help in the cleanup process of these mounds of tailings.

 About Star Alliance International Corp.